-From Kayla on April 7th, 2010 in Landscaping
+From Dean Dowd on April 07, 2010 in Landscaping

 Although most of us still sadly have a month to go before the days of sandals and swimming pools, at least we can enjoy the brilliant blooms that spring and early summer are famous for.
 These flowering shrubs are so breathtakingly beautiful they might just make you want to kick-start the season by planting a garden of your own.